 Astronomers are divided as to the mechanism that forms these objects.
 Some consider that they are the product of a small galaxy passing through the centre of a large one, with the resulting gravitational turbulence producing the ring.
 Others suggest accreted material from an external source could have the same effect.

 This fine image shows NGC 660, an example of a polar-ring galaxy.
 It is distinguished from the normal ring type in that the ring goes around the poles of the central mass, instead of the equator.
-Found in the Pisces constellation, at around 45 light years away, it is thought to have originally been a regular disk galaxy which captured material from another passing galaxy and this material gradually became "strung out", forming the ring.
+Found in the Pisces constellation, at around 45 million light years away, it is thought to have originally been a regular disk galaxy which captured material from another passing galaxy and this material gradually became "strung out", forming the ring.

 This galaxy is worth a mention, because its discoverer, Fritz Zwicky, commented that it was "one of the most complicated structures awaiting its explanation on the basis of stellar dynamics".

-Found in the constellation Sculptor, 500 light years away, it also demonstrates nicely how short term these galaxies are, relatively speaking.
+Found in the constellation Sculptor, 500 million light years away, it also demonstrates nicely how short term these galaxies are, relatively speaking.
 The Cartwheel is already starting to gradually change to a spiral galaxy and the beginnings of several faint spirals can be clearly made out.